wemakesit/laravel-gui-windows/README.md

 ## API Integration

 The application integrates with an external API running on port 8001.
 Ensure the API is running and properly configured in your `.env` file.

+## Address Lookup Integration

+The application uses the free Postcodes.io API for real UK address lookup by postcode.
+This service:

+- Requires no API key or registration
+- Provides postcode lookup for the entire UK
+- Returns geographic data for postcodes
+- Includes nearby postcodes to provide multiple address options

+The implementation creates address suggestions based on the postcode data, allowing users to select from these options or enter their address manually if needed.

+Since Postcodes.io is a free service, there are no usage limits to worry about, making it ideal for development and production use.

 ## License